 |Serum enzyme assays||Increasing a number of specific biochemical enzyme assays is available to accurately pinpoint the cause of diarrhea.|

 Treatment of Pediatric Diarrhea

-It is worth reiterating that the acute management of diarrhea revolves around emergent maintenance of hydration status.
-The long term management consists of determination of cause, inciting factors and correction of the same to prevent relapse.
+It is worth reiterating that the acute management of diarrhea revolves around the emergent maintenance of hydration status.
+The long-term management consists of the determination of the cause, inciting factors and correction of the same to prevent a relapse.

 The treatment strategy is summarized as follows:

 |Acute fluid management||Rapid recognition of dehydration and treatment of the same is very important.
 Oral rehydration therapy is typically used.
 In infants and neonates, the continuation of breastfeeding is strongly recommended.|